 Exploring the Y to the south, the road is signed as Ramsey Crossing Rd – FR 13N65 and takes you to the actual Ramsey Crossing which is a small bridge across Long Canyon east of Jerry Canyon that continues south curling around 5302 ft Devil Peak and hooking up with Eleven Pines Rd 2 miles later, as far as I know, this is paved.

 The Mosquito Ridge Rd to Rubicon Rd to Ramsey Crossing Rd to Eleven Pines Rd 4-part-combination is a shortcut over to Eleven Pines Rd from Mosquito Ridge Rd bypassing French Meadows Reservoir and Hell Hole Reservoir.
 Reaching this same junction via French Meadows Reservoir amounts to more miles but these roads are so unused and remote, the going may be so slow, it’s unclear how much time that would save you.
+Probably none.
 Prudence dictates do your homework on these roads before riding them, they are remote, unknown to most and there is likely no cell signal to call for help.
 Happy exploring.
 Easy to get lost, or at least have no idea what road you're on.

 Bald Hills Road

 My first time back in the Ramsey Crossing region was much like that, I was plain lost and had to ride till I came up on something I recognized.
 Not a good idea if your gas is running low though.
 Also note that while riders often think in terms of road names, these forest roads will have as many as three name designations.
-A common name, such as Mosquito Ridge Rd, and a National Forest number, such as NF 96.
+A common name, such as Mosquito Ridge Rd, and a National Forest number, such as NF 96 or NF 1.
 Some roads will have 5-character Forest Rd designation such as Forest Road 23S16.
 It's worth mentioning as the signs you'll encounter may use any one of three designations.
 Also note there may not be any road sign at all.
 The signs also come and go through the years and at times are so full of bullet holes, they may be difficult to read.
 Every couple years, the Forest Service will replace the signs.

 Let’s backtrack to the Blacksmith Flat Rd - Forest Road 23 hairpin just beyond Circle Bridge.
 Mosquito Ridge Rd is now atop the actual Mosquito Ridge and cuts through solid rock walls that occasionally drop truck-sized rocks onto the road.